That’s Hot: Best Heat Lamp for Brooding Chicks

 An old wives’ tale that regularly circulates claims red lamps are better because chickens can’t perceive red light.
 This is patently false (although it is true about bees!).
 Unlike mammals, the dinosaur ancestors of birds were never nocturnal, so the avian eye is more developed.
 Chickens can see all the colors that humans can and then some.
 Thanks to unique cones and double cones in their eyes, chickens can see ultraviolet light (which is invisible to humans) and detect motion in a way mammals simply can’t.

 The idea behind using a red bulb is that the heat lamp puts out light that is less like daylight, which may help the chicks sleep better.
 Plus, the red hue may make it harder for the chicks to see red things—like their siblings’ combs and wattles—and therefore cut down on the chicks pecking each other.

 Best Heat Lamp Bulb: GE Red Incandescent Bulb his incandescent bulb from GE fits a wide range of socket-type heat lamps.
-It promises 5,000 hours of 250-watt, peck-free heat.
+It promises 5,000 hours of 250-watt, peck-free heat making it the best heat lamp bulb.

 Keep ‘em separated (inside the house)